spcs/synaps/synaps-api/doc/source/artifacts/dbmodel.rst

 Keyspace Description
 --------------------

-The concept of Keyspace is a namespace for ColumnFamilies, typically one per application.
+The concept of keyspace is a namespace for ColumnFamilies, typically one per application.

 The keyspace and replication factor are configurable.